TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/userguide/concepts.md

 *   Well-known labels are offered in the autocomplete menus.
 However, users are still free to type out other label strings that make sense to their team.

+## Issue approvals and gates

+Issues in Monorail can be used to track complex and multi-phased review processes for new features or projects using approvals and gates.

+Project owners can define project-wide approvals that represent the review process of different stakeholders and review teams.
+For each process, project owners can create issue templates that include the set of approvals that should be part of the process.
+E.g. A template representing a Launch process that requires approval from UX, Security, and A11y teams would include UX, Security, and A11y approvals.

+Project owners can also create gates within a template and group approvals under those gates to represent the review process phases.
+E.g. A process may have "Proposal", "Design", and "Launch" phases where some set of review teams need to review during the "Proposal" phase before the feature owner can move on to the "Design" phase and request reviews from another set of teams.

+When a team wants to go through a review process, they can use the template to create an issue that inherits the approvals and gates structure.

+Issue gates and approvals cannot be changed after the issue has been created.
+Approvals show up in their own section of the issue details page, separate from the issue's fields and comments sections.

+*  Approvals can be grouped under ordered gates or they can be gate-less.
+*  Approvals have their own comments separate from issue comments.
+*  Approval statuses are used to indicate the status of the review:

+   *  `NeedsReview`: the review has not started yet, but is required.
+   *  `NA`: a review is not required.
+   *  `ReviewRequested`: the issue owner and team have answered any survey and follow-up questions and are ready for the approvers to begin or continue review.
+   *  `ReviewStarted`: approvers have started review.
+   *  `NeedInfo`: approvers have more questions before they can proceed.
+   *  `Approved`: approvers have reviewed and approved the plan.
+   *  `NotApproved`: approvers have reviewed and do not approve of the plan.
+*  Only approvers of an approval are allowed to set statuses to `Approved`, `Not Approved`, and `NA` and can remove and add other users as approvers.
+*  Approval surveys hold context and questions that the approvers want answered before a team requests review.
+*  Approvals may have custom fields associated with them.
+Those custom fields will show up with their approvals, separate from the other fields of the issue.
+*  Issue gates also hold gate fields configured by project owners.
+These gate fields show up right next to the gate names, separate from other issue fields.
+If an issue does not have any gates, gate fields do not show up.

 ## Labels for flexibility and process evolution

 Monorail normally treats key-value labels and custom fields and labels in the